PEER Ground Motion Database

 Since its release, the PEER Ground Motion database has proved to be very popular among engineers in the earthquake-related disciplines, who are increasingly using it for selection and modification of records to analyze computer models of buildings, bridges, and other facilities.
 The database is now cited as a primary source of ground motion records in the latest revision of the Building Seismic Safety Councilís NEHRP Recommended Provisions.

 Previous PEER Ground Motion Databases

 For many years, PEER has spent considerable effort in collecting and organizing ground motion databases to assure data processing consistency and accurate metadata retrieval.
-Previous versions were released in 2005 and 2000.
-These old database versions are still accessible from the links below for archival purposes.
+Previous versions were released in 2005, 2000, and 2010.
+These old database versions are not accessible.

 Why Did PEER Develop the Database?